wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-observers.rst

 Tuning Kalman Filters
 ---------------------

 WPILib's Kalman Filter classes' constructors take a linear system, a vector of process noise standard deviations and measurement noise standard deviations.
-These are converted to :math:`\mathbf{Q}` and :math:`\mathbf{R}` matrices by filling these diagonals with the square of the standard deviations,  or covariances, for each state.
+These are converted to :math:`\mathbf{Q}` and :math:`\mathbf{R}` matrices by filling the diagonals with the square of the standard deviations, or variances, of each state or measurement.
 By decreasing a state's standard deviation (and therefore its corresponding entry in :math:`\mathbf{Q}`), the filter will distrust incoming measurements more.
 Similarly, increasing a state's standard deviation will trust incoming measurements more.
 The same holds for the measurement standard deviations -- decreasing an entry will make the filter more highly trust the incoming measurement for the corresponding state, while increasing it will decrease trust in the measurement.